-Valuation of deferred premiums and flow-through shares

-On issuance the Company bifurcates the flow-through share into a flow-through share premium liability based on the estimated premium the investor pays for the flow-through share and share capital.
-When qualifying expenses are incurred the Company derecognizes the liability and the premium is recognized as other income.

-Valuation of marketable securities

-Marketable securities are valued at fair market value based on quoted prices in active markets.
-Changes in market prices can materially affect the fair value estimate and the Company's earnings.

-Valuation of right of use assets and related liabilities

-Lease liabilities are initially measured at the present value of the lease payments discounted using the Company's estimated incremental borrowing rate or the interest rates implicit in the lease.
-Lease payment are allocated between the lease liability and the finance cost.
-The finance cost is charged to profit or loss using the effective interest method.

-The right-of-use assets are initially measured at cost or the corresponding lease liability plus direct costs.
+- iv) Valuation of deferred premiums and flow-through shares - On issuance the Company bifurcates the flow-through share into a flow-through share premium liability based on the estimated premium the investor pays for the flow through share and share capital.
+When qualifying expenses are incurred the Company derecognizes the liability and the premium is recognized as other income. - v) Valuation of marketable securities - Marketable securities are valued at fair market value based on quoted prices in active markets.
+Changes in market prices can materially affect the fair value estimate and the Company's earnings. - vi) Valuation of right-of-use assets and related lease liabilities - Lease liabilities are initially measured at the present value of the lease payments discounted using the Company's estimated incremental borrowing rate or the interest rate implicit in the lease.
+Lease payments are allocated between the lease liability and the finance cost.
+The finance cost is charged to profit or loss using the effective interest method. - The right-of-use assets are initially measured at the cost or corresponding lease liability plus direct costs.
 They are subsequently measured at cost less depreciation and any impairment losses.
 Right-of-use assets are depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.